 Red light therapy vs diet and exercise

 Diet and exercise are foundational.
 Red light therapy is supplemental.
-This is not a disclaimer to get past: it is the honest reason red light therapy works best as part of a program rather than as a standalone approach.
-The people who see the best results at Beyond Rest are those using Contour Light sessions alongside improved nutrition and movement, not instead of them.
+The honest reason red light therapy works best as part of a program rather than as a standalone approach: the people who see the best results at Beyond Rest are those using Contour Light sessions alongside improved nutrition and movement, not instead of them.

 Contour Light is available at five Beyond Rest locations: